Table of Contents

 Instead of letting his skills go to waste, he used them to his advantage and built a side business from the lessons he learned on the job.

-He created a series of sales training resources based on skills he learned at his job and sold them on the side.
+He created sales training resources based on skills he learned at his job and sold them on the side.
 By the time he was ready to quit his job and do real estate full-time, he had a million dollars in the bank.

 Each job you have provides the opportunity to learn valuable skills.
 I’ve worked at jobs that weren’t my dream job but gave me skills I used to build my full-time writing career.

-I was a manager at a video store, and I learned valuable lessons about customer service that I now use when working with customers who buy my writing programs.
+When I was a manager at a video store, I learned valuable lessons about customer service that I now use when working with customers who buy my writing programs.

 After that, I became a project manager at a marketing company.
 I used that opportunity to get paid to learn different skills that have helped me in my writing career—like sales, marketing, pricing, SEO, social media, and more.

-Step one is getting good at what you hate.
-The next step involves using your negative feelings toward your current job as fuel to move on to a job you love.
+Get good at what you hate.
+Then, use your negative feelings as fuel to find a job you love.

-Use the job you hate for motivation to find a job you love
+2. The job you hate can help you find a job you love

 You can use negative emotions for positive purposes.

-Most people work a job they hate but stay there because they give themselves ways to cope with it:
+Most people work a job they hate but stay there by coping in unhealthy ways:

 This resets their mind just enough for them to go back to work each week.